Patriots storm back to beat Jets 30-27, end 4-game skid - WHIZ News

 Three plays later, Newton completed a 19-yard pass to Meyers and then ran for 3 yards on fourth-and-1.
 Newton hit Damiere Byrd for 31 yards to put the ball at the 3.

-Newton ran for 2 yards on first down, was stopped for no gain and then pushed his way into the end zone with his second rushing TD of the game to tie it with 1:57 remaining.
+With a taxed Jets defense tiring, Newton ran for 2 yards on first down, was stopped for no gain and then pushed his way into the end zone for his second rushing TD of the game to tie it with 1:57 remaining.

+“It was a good win,” coach Bill Belichick said.
+“I thought we made the plays we needed to make at the end of the game.
+Certainly some things we can do better.
+But we played good complementary football at the end of the game.”

 INJURIES

+Patriots: LT Isaiah Wynn left briefly in the first half with an ankle injury, but returned.

-Jets: Rookie left tackle Mekhi Becton left in the first half with a chest injury.
+Jets: Rookie left tackle Mekhi Becton left in the first half with a chest injury, but coach Adam Gase was unsure if it was a torn pectoral.
 Cornerback Brian Poole was also ruled out at halftime after injuring a knee in the second quarter.

 UP NEXT